-Originally designed by Neville Willis for Keil Kraft in 1966, our laser-cut replica has been modified by John Watters to improve the fit of the parts against the original plan.
+Originally designed by Neville Willis in 1966, our laser-cut replica has been modified by John Watters to improve the fit of the parts against the original plan.
 (The original printed parts were somewhat at odds with the plan!)

-Here's what Keil Kraft had to say about the Snipe on its release:
+Here's what was said about the Snipe on its release:

 This nice looking model is especially suitable for beginners as it is so easy to build and fly.
 It has been designed specially for .5 diesels and .8 glow motors and is capable of real contest performance.

-Keil Kraft recommended the following engines (you may still be able to pick these up in online auctions):
+The following engines were recommended at the time of release (you may still be able to pick these up in online auctions):

-This kit is a laser-cut replica of the original Keil Kraft Snipe.
+This kit is a laser-cut replica of the original KK Snipe.